 And then we have the ongoing treatment – with regular touch-ups leaving your surfaces looking far better than if you were to treat them once, then leave them.

 How long will the treatment last?

-In essence, it all comes down to your treatment method and your commitment to maintaining a long-term battle against spores and growths, which spoil the aesthetic and structure of your surfaces.
+In essence, it all comes down to your treatment method and your commitment to maintaining a long-term battle against spores and growths, which spoil your surfaces’ aesthetic and structure.

-If you’re not sure about the most effective method for the treatment or are looking for advice on how to maintain a regular cleaning routine, contact your local cleaning professionals for advice and to engage their services.
+If you’re not sure about the most effective treatment method or are looking for advice on how to maintain a regular cleaning routine, contact your local cleaning professionals for advice and engage in their services.